top of page

 April

-See ya, Sunday, and every day – on the internet or www.facebook.com/timthepastor.
+See ya’ at the Lenten or Sunday services and every day – on the internet - www.facebook.com/timthepastor.

 bottom of page